ffrankies/RNN-Research-Journal/README.md

 *   Explains how word embedding layers for various natural language processing tasks are trained, including a table comparing the different methods on efficiency and performance on small and large vocabulary datasets.

+#### Why Are Deep Neural Networks Hard to Train? [link](https://goo.gl/yQaeTR)

+*   Author: Michael Nielsen
+*   In summary, says that deep neural networks are harder to train because of the vanishing and exploding gradients, which result from the gradients in deep neural networks being unstable.
+*   Showed that as you add more layers to a network, the performance follows a somewhat parabolic shape (f(x) = ax^2 where a < 0, or an upside-down u shape).
+That is, there is a point where adding more layers decreases the performance of the network.
+*   Part of this is because the lower layers (closer to input layer) train much more slowly than the higher layers (closer to output layer).

 <a name="other"/>